-- (1) POL S 210, 315. - (2) POL S 499 Honors Essay, required in fourth year. - (3) ★6 in Canadian politics, normally met with POL S 220.
-In special cases, an alternative course may be approved by the Department Advisor. - (4) ★6 at the 400-level (in addition to POL S 499). - (5) A minimum of ★3 in each of the two following fields: comparative politics and international relations.
+- (1) POL S 210, 315;. - (2) POL S 499 Honors Essay, required in fourth year; - (3) ★6 in Canadian politics, normally met with POL S 220.
+In special cases, an alternative course may be approved by the Department Advisor; - (4) ★6 at the 400-level (in addition to POL S 499; - (5) either POL S 200 plus ★3 in the field of international relations or POL S 260 plus ★3 in the field of comparative politics.
 Refer to the current "Political Science Course Guide" (available from the Department) for field designations for Political Science courses.

-Also recommended is the third year Honors Seminar POL S 399.
+Also recommended is the third year Honors Seminar POL S 399, if offered.
 Students should also take a Social Science-oriented Statistics course because competence in statistical analysis/understanding is useful.